Rwothoromo/DevFinder/README.md

 ### Open and run the project in Android Studio

 - Start Android Studio and select `Open project` then browse this project at `path-to-project/Android-Codelab`.
+- Send in a request for `google-services.json` and add the file received to `app/google-services.json`, `app/src/mock/google-services.json` and `app/src/prod/google-services.json`.
+- Send in a request for `keystore.jks`, alias and passwords, and add the file received to `keystores/keystore.jks`.
-- Wait for the project to complete building.
+- Wait for the project to complete building and indexing.
 - Go to `Run` in the menu and select `Run` to run the project on an emulator or your connected Android device.

 ### Run tests